^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-X-Linked Lymphoproliferative Syndrome (XLP) is a rare hereditary disease characterized by a violation of the immune response to the Epstein-Barr virus-EBV virus.
-XLP was first identified in 1969 by David T. Purtilo et al., Who observed a family in which boys died from infectious mononucleosis.
-The disease was called "Duncan syndrome" - by the family name.
-After a while, this immunodeficiency became known in the literature as an X-linked lymphoproliferative syndrome, and in 1998 a gene was identified whose damage leads to Duncan's disease - SH2D1A (SAP, DSHP).
+X-linked lymphoproliferative syndrome (XLP) is a rare hereditary disease characterized by a disorder of the immune response to the Epstein-Barr virus (EBV).
+XLP was first identified in 1969 by David T. Purtilo et al., who observed a family in which boys died from infectious mononucleosis.
+The disease was called "Duncan syndrome" - after the family's surname.
+After some time, this immunodeficiency began to be referred to in the literature as X-linked lymphoproliferative syndrome, and in 1998 the gene, the damage to which leads to Duncan disease - SH2D1A (SAP, DSHP) was identified.

 Pathogenesis of X-linked lymphoproliferative syndrome

-EBV is related to the family of human herpes viruses, it persists in the host cells throughout life.
+EBV belongs to the family of human herpes viruses, it persists in the host cells throughout life.
 The introduction of EBV into the body leads to the development of various conditions, from asymptomatic carriage to the development of severe EBV infections, lymphoproliferative and oncological diseases.

-The viral particle consists of a supercapsid shell carrying capsid genes (viral capsid antigen - VCA and early antigen - EA) and surface glycoproteins that facilitate the introduction of the virus into the cell; a tag containing the proteins necessary for replication of the virus; nucleus containing viral DNA encased in nucleocapsid.
-One part of these proteins is responsible for insertion into the target cells and replication of the virus.
-The action of other viral proteins is aimed at reducing the level of EBV's being lost by the host's immune system during latent persistence.
-The viral genome is a double-stranded DNA consisting of approximately 172,000 nucleotide pairs encoding about 100 proteins.
+The viral particle consists of a membrane - supercapsid, carrying capsid genes (viral capsid antigen - VCA and early antigen - EA) and surface glycoproteins that facilitate the introduction of the virus into the cell; tag-ment, including proteins necessary for viral replication; core containing viral DNA, enclosed in a membrane - nucleocapsid.
+One part of these proteins is responsible for the introduction into target cells and replication of the virus.
+The action of other viral proteins is aimed at reducing the detection of EBV by the host immune system during latent persistence.
+The viral genome is a double-stranded DNA consisting of approximately 172 thousand nucleotide pairs encoding about 100 proteins.

-Infected EBV among the population is on average 90%.
-In 70% of cases, infection occurs up to 3 years.
+The EBV infection rate among the population averages 90%.
+In 70% of cases, infection occurs before the age of 3.
 By the age of 50, EBV infection reaches 100%.
-Most people suffer infection subclinically or in the form of mild catarrhal syndrome in childhood and adolescence.
-Clinically expressed primary infection occurs mainly in the nid of infectious mononucleosis at the age of 5-15 years.
-After the primary primary EBV infection, the persistence of the virus remains in the memory B-cells throughout life.
+Most people carry the infection subclinically or as a mild catarrhal syndrome in childhood and adolescence.
+Clinically expressed primary infection occurs mainly in the form of infectious mononucleosis at the age of 5-15 years.
+After primary EBV infection, the virus persists in memory B cells throughout life.

-The introduction of E8V into cells of the immune system leads to the realization of a chain of complex interactions of viral proteins with cellular proteins, the result of which is the polyclonal activation of virus transformed lymphocytes.
+The introduction of E8V into immune system cells leads to the implementation of a chain of complex interactions of viral proteins with cellular proteins, the result of which is the polyclonal activation of lymphocytes transformed by the virus.

-Normally, an immune response to a productive (acute or reactive latent) infection of EBV occurs by eliminating the virus-infected B-cells with cytotaxic T-lymphocytes (predominantly CD8 +) and NK cells and the action of neutralizing antibodies that inhibit the spread of the virus between target cells.
+Normally, the immune response to productive (acute or reactivation of latent) EBV infection is carried out through the elimination of virus-infected B cells by cytotactic T lymphocytes (mainly CD8+) and NK cells and the action of neutralizing antibodies, which inhibit the spread of the virus between target cells.

-Activation of T and NK cells is initiated by the interaction of ligands of the infected B lymphocyte with surface molecules belonging to the superfamily of immunoglobulins homologous to CD2: Signal Lymphocytic activation molecule (SLAM (CD150), 2B4 (CD244), Ly-9 (CD229), CD84 As a result of the SLAM-SLAM-associated protein (SAP) compound, the lymphocyte activation signal is transmitted in the T cell's cytoplasm, and SAP is also required for the transmission of the activation signal to 2B4 on NK cells.
+Activation of T and NK cells is initiated by the interaction of ligands of the infected B lymphocyte with surface molecules belonging to the immunoglobulin superfamily homologous to CD2: signaling lymphocytic activation molecule - SLAM (CD150), 2B4 (CD244), Ly-9 (CD229), CD84.
+As a result of the connection of SLAM with SLAM-associated protein (SAP) in the cytoplasm of the T cell, the signal for lymphocyte activation is transmitted.
+SAP is also necessary for the transmission of the activation signal from 2B4 on NK cells.

-When infecting EBV individuals with defects in the SAP gene, the phenotype of the X-linked lymphoproliferative syndrome is realized.
-Such patients are characterized by a disruption in activation and a decrease in the cytotoxicity of CD8 + and NK cells, a decrease in the synthesis of proinflammatory and regulatory cytokines.
+When individuals with defects in the SAP gene are infected with EBV, the phenotype of X-linked lymphoproliferative syndrome is realized.
+Such patients are characterized by impaired activation and decreased cytotoxicity of CD8+ and NK cells, and decreased synthesis of proinflammatory and regulatory cytokines.

 Symptoms of X-linked lymphoproliferative syndrome

-As a result of the violation of the immune response leading to uncontrolled proliferation of transformed EBV B lymphocytes and virus infection of new target cells, a debut of clinical and immunological manifestations of XLP occurs.
-Four most common XLP phenotypes are described: severe and more often fatal, infectious mononucleosis, malignant lymphoproliferative conditions (lymphomas, leukemia predominantly, B-cell), anemia or pancytopenia, including due to virus-induced hemophagocyte syndrome, dysgammaglobulinemia.
-The development of systemic necrotizing lymphoid vasculitis with chorioretinitis is also described.
-The reasons for the development of a particular XLP phenotype are not well understood.
-It is most likely that the combination of genetic factors with external factors predetermines various clinical manifestations.
+As a result of the immune response disorder leading to the uncontrolled proliferation of EBV-transformed B-lymphocytes and infection of new target cells with the virus, the clinical and immunological manifestations of XLP debut.
+Four most common phenotypes of XLP have been described: severe and often fatal infectious mononucleosis, malignant lymphoproliferative conditions (lymphomas, leukemias - mainly B-cell), anemia or pancytopenia, including due to virus-induced hemophagocytic syndrome, dysgammaglobulinemia.
+The development of systemic necrotizing lymphoid vasculitis with chorioretinitis has also been described.
+The causes of the development of one or another XLP phenotype are insufficiently studied.
+Most likely, a combination of genetic and external factors predetermines various clinical manifestations.

-Among external factors, the contact of the patient XLP with EBV is of greatest importance for the development of certain clinical manifestations.
-Infection with the virus is a trigger mechanism for the formation of the most severe, fast-progressive and fatal diseases, such as fulminant infectious mononucleosis, hemophagocytic syndrome.
-In 10% of cases, the XLP phenotype appears before infection with EBV.
-As a rule, in this case, disgammaglobulinemia and lymphomas develop.
+Among external factors, the most significant for the development of certain clinical manifestations is the contact of an XLP patient with EBV.
+Infection with the virus is a trigger mechanism for the formation of the most severe, rapidly progressing and fatal diseases, such as fulminant infectious mononucleosis, hemophagocytic syndrome.
+In 10% of cases, the XLP phenotype appears before EBV infection.
+As a rule, in this case, dysgammaglobulinemia and lymphomas develop.

-The most severe manifestation of XLP is fulminant infectious mononucleo, which in 58% of patients leads to death.
-Patients have fever episodes with leukocytosis and the appearance of atypical mononuclears, lymphadenopathy and hepatosplenomegaly as a result of lymphocytic infiltration.
-It can be observed maculopapular rash, catarrhal phenomena, severe current tonsillitis.
+The most severe manifestation of XLP is fulminant infectious mononucleosis, which is fatal in 58% of patients.
+Patients have episodes of fever with leukocytosis and the appearance of atypical mononuclear cells, lymphadenopathy and hepatosplenomegaly as a result of lymphocytic infiltration.
+Maculopapular rash, catarrhal symptoms, and severe tonsillitis may be observed.
 The severity of the course is determined by progressive damage to hepatocytes with the formation of extensive necrosis.
-Damage to cells and vessels of the liver occurs under the influence of cytokines produced by circulating cytotoxic T-lymphocytes.
-Acute fast-progressive liver failure is the most common cause of death of XLP patients who developed infectious mononucleosis.
+Damage to liver cells and vessels occurs under the influence of cytokines produced by cytotoxic T-lymphocytes migrating from the circulation.
+Acute rapidly progressive liver failure is the most common cause of death in XLP patients who have developed infectious mononucleosis.

 Uncontrolled poly- and oligoclonal lymphoproliferation in 30% of patients with XLP leads to the development of lymphomas.
-More often, these are B-cell non-Hodgkin's or Hodgkin's lymphomas, including immunoblastic sarcomas, less common T- and NK-cell lymphomas, nasopharyngeal and gastrointestinal carcinomas, smooth muscle tumors.
-Localization of them in most cases extranodal, about 80% of them develop in the ileocecal angle.
+Most often, these are B-cell non-Hodgkin's or Hodgkin's lymphomas, including immunoblastic sarcomas, less common are T- and NK-cell lymphomas, nasopharyngeal and gastrointestinal carcinomas, smooth muscle tumors.
+Their localization in most cases is extranodal, about 80% of them develop in the ileocecal angle.

-Diagnosis of XLP is often difficult due to the polymorphism of the clinical picture and the rarity of the disease.
-However, sometimes, from an early and correct diagnosis depends the prognosis of the disease.
+Diagnosis of XLP is often difficult due to the polymorphism of the clinical picture and the rarity of this disease.
+However, sometimes the prognosis of the disease depends on early and correct diagnosis.

-The final confirmation of the diagnosis of XLP is the detection of the mutation of the SH2D1A gene by carrying out molecular genetic analysis.
-However, breakdowns in the SAP gene are only detected in 60-70% of patients with a typical XLP clinic and a positive family history.
-The absence of a mutation in genetic analysis should not exclude the diagnosis of XLP.
-When studying the expression of SAP in patients with XLP phenotype without an identified mutation and in patients with a genetically confirmed diagnosis, it was low or absent in both cases.
-Thus, for the diagnosis of the disease in patients with typical and atypical XLP phenotypes, it is recommended to use a combination of genetic analysis of SH2D1A and evaluation of the level of SAP expression.
+The final confirmation of the XLP diagnosis is the detection of the SH2D1A gene mutation by molecular genetic analysis.
+However, SAP gene mutations are detected only in 60-70% of patients with typical XLP clinical features and a positive family history.
+The absence of mutation during genetic analysis should not exclude the diagnosis of XLP.
+When studying the SAP expression in patients with the XLP phenotype without an identified mutation and in patients with a genetically confirmed diagnosis, it was low or absent in both cases.
+Thus, a combination of SH2D1A genetic analysis and SAP expression assessment is recommended for diagnosing the disease in patients with typical and atypical XLP phenotypes.

-Diagnosis of XLP makes it difficult to atypical course of the disease, which can hide under the guise of other primary immunodeficiencies, primary HLG, hemoblastosis and other malignant tumors.
-Most often, with a decrease in the levels of one or more immunoglobulin fractions associated with infectious complications, autoimmune diseases (immune cytopenia, hemophagocytic syndrome, autoimmune-inflammatory diseases of the gastrointestinal tract), malignant processes, and excluding other immunodeficiencies with antibody defects, a general variable immunodeficiency (OBID).
-In a genetic study, several patients with CVID and a family history were diagnosed with XLP.
-Thus, the analysis of the 5H2D1A gene should be carried out for all male patients with a picture of OBID, especially if the aquatic family meets more than one case of OBID in males.
+The diagnosis of XLP is complicated by the atypical course of the disease, which can be hidden under the mask of other primary immunodeficiencies, primary HLH, hemoblastoses and other malignant neoplasms.
+Most often, with a decrease in the levels of one or more immunoglobulin fractions associated with infectious complications, autoimmune diseases (immune cytopenias, hemophagocytic syndrome, autoimmune-inflammatory diseases of the gastrointestinal tract), malignant processes, and with the exclusion of other immunodeficiencies with defects in antibody production, common variable immunodeficiency (CVID) is diagnosed.
+Genetic testing has diagnosed XLP in several patients with CVID and a family history.
+Thus, 5H2D1A gene analysis should be performed in all male patients with a picture of CVID, especially if there is more than one case of CVID in males in a family.

 Treatment of X-linked lymphoproliferative syndrome

-Single approaches to the therapy of patients with XLP have not been developed.
-Various preventive regimens can be used in case of detection of a defect in the preclinical stages of the course of XLP.
-First of all, it is possible to suggest the disease in boys with a characteristic family history and sero- or PCR-negative for EBV.
-As a preventive agent, acyclovir can be used.
-It was shown that his early administration inhibits viral replication in the oropharynx.
-With the preventive goal, some authors recommend the use of IVIG therapy.
-However, neither acyclovir nor intravenous immunoglobulin prevent infection of EBV.
+There are no uniform approaches to the treatment of patients with XLP.
+Various prophylactic regimens can be used if the defect is detected at the preclinical stages of XLP.
+First of all, the disease can be assumed in boys with a characteristic family history and sero- or PCR-negative for EBV.
+Acyclovir can be used as a prophylactic agent.
+Its early administration has been shown to inhibit viral replication in the oropharynx.
+For prophylactic purposes, some authors recommend IVIG therapy.
+However, neither acyclovir nor intravenous immunoglobulin prevent EBV infection.

-With the development of a clinical picture of one of XLP phenotypes, specific therapy is needed.
-When hypogammaglobulinemia is recommended to use intravenous immunoglobulin monthly in a maintenance dose, as well as antibiotic therapy.
+In the case of developed clinical picture of one of the XLP phenotypes, specific therapy is necessary.
+In case of hypogammaglobulinemia, it is recommended to use intravenous immunoglobulin monthly in a maintenance dose, as well as antibacterial therapy.

-With the development of hemophagocytic syndrome, treatment with HLH-94 protocol is recommended - a combination of high doses of dexamethasone with etoposide (VP-16) for 15 months, or according to the immunosuppression protocol proposed by N. Jabado.
-Both protocols allow to control lymphocyte-macrophage activation in the framework of XLP and, subsequently, to conduct TSCS.
+In the case of development of hemophagocytic syndrome, treatment according to the HLH-94 protocol is recommended - a combination of high doses of dexamethasone with etoposide (VP-16) for 15 months, or according to the immunosuppression protocol proposed by N. Jabado.
+Both protocols allow monitoring lymphocyte-macrophage activation within the framework of XLP and, subsequently, performing HSCT.

-For the treatment of malignant diseases that occur in the background of XLP, the corresponding standard protocols of antineoplastic therapy are applied.
+For the treatment of malignancies arising in the context of XLP, appropriate standard antineoplastic therapy protocols are used.

 Forecast

-Given the poor prognosis of the course of the disease, a radical method of treating XLP is TSCC before infection with EBV, but the experience of transplantation is very limited.
+Given the poor prognosis of the disease, the radical method of treating XLP is HSCT before EBV infection, but experience with transplantation is very limited.

 Использованная литература